ELIGILITY – Effective October 1, 2019

 - If you check “Yes” for any question in Part II other than the one about having been previously commissioned as a Montana Notary Public, you must submit explanatory documentation with your Application.

-Failing to properly complete the Application will result in the Application being rejected and returned to you.
+Failing to properly complete the Application will result in the Application being returned to you for correction.

 Montana Secretary of State

 Before submitting your Application, make sure you have included: